gcalmettes/reveal.js-d3/README.md

         // or is a very resource-intensive task or there is no need to
         // retrieve the last state of the visualization).
         runLastState: true, // true/false, default: true

+        // If a special onSlideChanged transition has been set (if for example
+        // the visualization has been preloaded using the data-preload
+        // attribute, and you want a specific transition to happen only when
+        // you arrive on the slide), you can choose the delay (in ms) with
+        // which such a transition will occur (note that in the case of
+        // no data-preload, if no delay is set then the transition might
+        // not occur since the iframe might not be fully loaded yet when
+        // the  function is triggered). // default 0.
+        onSlideChangedDelay: 200,

         // This will prefix the path attributes of the source html paths with the given path.
         // (by default "src" if set to true or with the specified path if string)